 - 4. This option is only available for teaching or leadership staff with a permanent contract to work at the school (and not employees in REAch2 regional or central teams); it will be subject to confirmation by an independent REAch2 regional non-executive that, on the evidence available, the post does indeed relate to a skills shortage in the area.
 This is compliant with the statutory School Admissions Code in fact the code allows for a wider definition/scope for children of staff but REAch2 has chosen a more limited approach. - 5.
-'Home-to-school distance' is defined/measured the distance from your child's Normal Home Address, as set out by Ordnance Survey, to the nearest open school gate available for pupils to use.
+'Home-to-school distance' is defined/measured as the distance from your child's Normal Home Address, as set out by Ordnance Survey, to the main school entrance gate.
+This gate is to the west of the main building next to the car park and is situated across from the pedestrian crossing, in front of the car park entrance gates.
+This gate is where most pupils access their classrooms from.
 Buckinghamshire County Council use a computerised system to measure straight line distance.
 'Home address' is defined as where you and your child live together, unless you can show that they live elsewhere with someone with legal care and control of your child.
 For admission purposes, this must be a residential property that is your child's only or main residence.
 It cannot be an address at which your child may sometimes stay or sleep due to your domestic arrangements.
 The property must be owned, leased or rented by the child's parent(s) or person with legal responsibility for the child.
 A child's Normal Home Address is where he or she spends most of the week, unless it is accommodation at a boarding school.
 Note - these definitions are used by the Local Authority in relation to admissions to schools that they maintain - REAch2 schools adopt the same definition to avoid any confusion and keep arrangements as simple as possible for local parents and carers.
 The school and REAch2 as admissions authority reserve the right to carry out additional checks on the accuracy of the home address provided.